CHIHCHIEH-LAI/Portfolio/Research-Topic-Explorer/README.md

   MySQL Connector's prepared statement is a feature that allows for more efficient and secure execution of SQL queries.
 A prepared statement is a precompiled SQL statement that is executed multiple times with different parameter values.
 It has two stages: preparation and execution.
 In the preparation stage, the SQL statement is parsed, analyzed, and optimized by the database server, and a query execution plan is generated.
 In the execution stage, the prepared statement is executed with the supplied parameter values, which are substituted into the query plan, reducing the overhead of parsing and optimizing the SQL statement for each execution.

   Prepared statements are particularly useful in preventing SQL injection attacks, as they allow for parameterized queries that separate SQL code and user input, thereby preventing malicious input from affecting the SQL statement's syntax.
 This feature significantly improves the security of an application, making it a recommended practice for developers using MySQL Connector.

-## Extra-Credit Capabilities
-Our objective was to create a practical tool that faculty members could utilize.
-Among the implemented ideas, we developed a collaborative tool for faculty members within the same university.
-Although we intended to extend this tool to other universities, time constraints prevented us from doing so.
-To bring this idea to fruition, we completed the following tasks.
-* Data expansion :- We extended existing schema with a table that groups faculties with similar research interests.
-For building a cluster used KMEANS clustering.
-* Data Cleaning:- Initially, when we applied the clustering code on the existing research interest data, we were not satisfied with the resulting clusters.
-To improve the clustering outcome, we dedicated time to analyze the insignificant words in the research interests and proceeded to clean them before utilizing the clustering algorithm.
-By taking this extra step, we were able to enhance the accuracy and effectiveness of the clustering process.
-* Machine Learning :- Incorporating the concepts we acquired from the Text Information Systems course, namely the Term Frequency-Inverse Document Frequency (TFIDF) and K-Means clustering, we successfully clustered faculty members with similar research interests.
-The results of our analysis were nothing short of fascinating, as they were confirmed both through manual analysis and quantitative results, which were highly comparable.
-Despite recognizing that there is always room for further improvements, we were forced to conclude the project at this point due to the constraints of time.

-## Contributions
-* Sudhendu Sharma (Roughly around about 30 hours)
-   * Implemented basic framework for Data Access Layer and proposed modular code base design
-     * Implemented mysql_utils.py, mongodb_utils.py, and neo4j_utils.py and integrated with database.
-   * Code Refactoring to accommodate various changes
-   * Implemented asynchronous framework using asyncio.
-   * Extension of existing database for extra credit capability
-   * Data Cleaning
-   * Using Machine Learning technique to group similar faculties
-   * Code and Query Optimization
-   * Wrote stored procedure but could not integrate with use case due to time constraints.
-   * Implementing prepared statements

-* Chih-Chieh Lai (Roughly 50~60 hours)
-  * Demo Video Recording
-  * Wrote README.md
-    * Overview
-    * Basic Information
-    * Installation
-    * Usage
-    * Design
-    * Implementation
-    * Database Techniques
-  * src/app_layout.py
-    * Defined and created the frontend layout
-  * src/app_widgets.py
-    * Created 7 widget classes to handle callback functions and implemented the logic for accessing the data access layer
-  * src/app.py
-    * Implemented argparse to enable command-line arguments and allowed the program to read a JSON configuration file
-    * Instantiated objects from the classes defined in app_widgets.py
-  * src/widget_interface.py
-    * Created several widget classess to exploit polymorphism.
-  * src/mysql_utils.py
-    * PublicationKeywordInterface class, functions and statements
-    * PublicationInterface class, functions and statements
-  * src/mongodb_utils.py
-    *  get_keyword_trend function
-  * src/neo4j_utils.py
-    *  get_similar_publication function